Kabba-Modou Cham: Club career

-He signed for Greenock Morton in July 2013 on a two-year contract, and made his first competitive debut for Morton in a 1–0 defeat in the Scottish Challenge Cup to Annan Athletic.
+He started his senior career for Sint-Truiden but left after one year to go and sign for Greenock Morton in July 2013 on a two-year contract, and made his first competitive debut for Morton in a 1–0 defeat in the Scottish Challenge Cup to Annan Athletic.

 Cham ingratiated himself with the Morton support after he scored a double against arch-rivals St Mirren in the Renfrewshire Cup final.
-Cham was released from his contract in February 2014 by mutual consent.

 Personal life

 Cham was born in Belgium to a Greek mother and a Gambian father and has elected to represent Gambia at international level.
 To date, he has made one appearance for the Under-20 side in a 2011 African Youth Championship group match against Nigeria.

 His maternal grandfather is Greek but moved to Belgium, where the striker's mother, Panayoula Kontoyannis, was born meaning that Cham is also eligible to represent Greece at international level.